GA-CyberWorkforceAcademy/GTA-Labs/pass-crack.md

 >   more /etc/passwd
 ```

-You should see a list of all the users that potentially have login access to your machine.
+- You should see a list of all the users that have login access to your machine.
 At the bottom of this file you should see a line for your account (e.g., the “student” account).

-There was a time when /etc/passwd was the place where UNIX-based operating systems stored password digests, but you’ll notice that no digests exist in this file.
-Your Linux distribution uses what is called *shadow passwords*: a special file managed by the operating system to store and protect password digests.
+- There was a time when /etc/passwd stored password digests, but you’ll notice no digests exist in this file.
+Modern Linux/Unix distrobutions use what is called a *shadow passwords* file.
+This is a special file managed by the operating system to store and protect password digests.

 - Your shadow password file exists at /etc/shadow.
-Use the more command, as shown below to *try* to view its contents.
+Use the "more" command, as shown below to *try* to view its contents.

 ```
 >   more /etc/shadow
 ```
 *Note the error message you received when you tried to view the shadow password file.

 - Try opening the shadow password file with root privileges.
-You can gain root privileges on Ubuntu by preceding your command with sudo.
+You can gain root privileges on Ubuntu by preceding your command with "sudo".

 ```
 >   sudo more /etc/shadow
 ```
- After entering your password you should be able to see the contents of the shadow password file.
+-  After entering your password you should be able to see the contents of the shadow password file.

-Go to the bottom of the shadow password file to see the entry for your account (which may be so long it wraps around to the next line).
+- Go to the bottom of the shadow password file to see the entry for your account (which may be so long it wraps around to the next line).

 Each line in the shadow file is separated into different fields by a ‘:’.